-Imagine yourself sitting on the terrace of the Café Kleines Schloss in Babelsberg Park, with a warm cup of tea in your hands, joggers and cyclists passing by, the low sun making you blink but you can see the remarkable roof of the Hans-Otto-Theatre on the other side of the river Havel and you hear the horn of the old steam boat “Gustav” just before its passing through Glienicke Bridge.
-You travel companion sitting in front of you is telling you about the new exhibition at Museum Barberini while you just read that the Picture Gallery at Sanssouci Park is showing paintings of your favourite artist Caravaggio and Rubens.
+Imagine yourself sitting on the terrace of Babelsberg Palace, with a warm cup of tea in your hands, joggers and cyclists passing by, the low sun making you blink but you can see the remarkable roof of the Hans Otto Theatre on the other side of the river Havel and you hear the horn of the old steam boat “Gustav” just before its passing through Glienicke Bridge.
+You travel companion sitting in front of you is telling you about the new exhibition at Museum Barberini while you just read that the Picture Gallery of Sanssouci is showing paintings of your favourite artist Caravaggio and Rubens.
 That’s what an autumn afternoon in Potsdam could be like.
 A great combination of calming strolls through the lesser visited parks and palaces as well as interesting exhibition at the cities museums.

 Besides the palaces there are a few other options to stay warm and dry in Potsdam: